ThePatrickStar/BetaGo/README.md

 Move mouse cursor to the right border of the board, press key "r" to locate the right border of the board.

+Move mouse cursor to somewhere near the bottom, press key "y" to locate the baseline for checkpoints.

 Press key "s" to start !